MichaelNAndrews/MichaelAndrewsIT1025/Lab3/readme.md

 While the two may often be confused with one another, virtualization should be regarded as a **_technology_** and cloud computing should be regarded as an **_implemented practice_** or **_methodolgy_**.

+One major distinction between virtualization and cloud computing is that virtualization requires a user to interact with a device via a hypervisor, whereas cloud computing does not require constant user interaction and is in this sense more automated.

 ## Python

 **Python** is a programming language that is distinguished by its simple and easy to read format which has gave way to its notoriety as a *Pseudo-Code Language*.